 Some of the feedback Ryan provided to us on his customized version included:

-* The pod is uber-cool: Even under full load the drives stay under 72 F, so he also swapped our fans for quieter and lower power intake fans.
+- The pod is uber-cool: Even under full load the drives stay under 72 degrees Fahrenheit, so he also swapped our fans for quieter and lower power intake fans.

 Thanks for sharing the build and giving me something fun and

 interesting to do over the last few weeks!
 I learned a lot.